Chapter 7 Regression III: categorical independent variables and multiple regression models

 ## -4.102 -50.506

 We just cannot.
-One way of dealing with this is by rescaling the input variables.
+One way to deal with this is to rescale the input variables.
 A common method involves subtracting the mean and dividing it by the standard deviation of each numerical input.
 The coefficients in these models are the expected difference in the response variable, comparing units that differ by one standard deviation in the predictor while adjusting for other predictors in the model.

-# install package you haven't yet; you only need to do it once
+# install the package you haven't yet; you only need to do it once

 ## install.packages("arm")